-The U.S. solar industry is growing at a rapid but uneven pace, with systems installed for onsite use, including residential, commercial and industrial properties and with utility-scale solar poweredelectric generation facilities intended for wholesale distribution, such as Elk Creek Solar.
+The U.S. solar industry is growing at a rapid but uneven pace, with systems installed for onsite use, including residential, commercial and industrial properties and with utility-scale solar powered-electric generation facilities intended for wholesale distribution, such as Heritage Prairie Solar Project.
 From 2013 to 2018, the amount of electricity generated from solar had more than quadrupled, increasing 444%.
 (EIA, 2020).
-The industry has continued to add increasing numbers of PV systems to the grid.
-In the first half of 2021, the U.S. installed over 11,000 MW direct current (MWdc) of solar PV driven mostly by utility-scale PV which exceeds most of the annual installations in the last decade.
-Figure 1 shows the historical capacity additions as well as the forecasted additions into 2026.
+The industry continued to add increasing numbers of PV systems to the grid.
+In 2020, the U.S. installed over 18,000 MW direct current (MWdc) of solar PV driven mostly by utility-scale PV which exceeded the previous annual record established in 2016.
+As Figure 1 clearly shows, the capacity additions in 2017-2019 still outpaced any year before 2016.
 The primary driver of this overall sharp pace of growth is large price declines in solar equipment.
-The overall price of solar PV has declined from \$5.79/watt in 2010 to \$1.33/watt in 2020 (SEIA, 2020).
-According to Figure 2, utilityscale solar fixed tilt and single-axis tracking have declined from \$1.50/watt at the beginning of 2015 to near \$1.00/watt by the first guarter of 2021.
+Since 2010, the price of solar PV has declined from about \$5.79/watt in 2010 to \$1.33/watt in 2020 according to Figure 2.
 Solar PV also benefits from the Federal Investment Tax Credit (ITC) which provides a 26 percent tax credit for residential and commercial properties.

-Utility-scale PV leads the installation growth in the U.S. A total of 19,200 MWdc of utility PV projects were completed in 2020.
-According to Figure 3, there are 85,000 MWdc of contracted utility-scale installations that have not been built yet.
+Utility-scale PV leads the installation growth in the U.S. A total of 8,402 MWdc of utility PV projects were completed in 2019 and accounted for 63% of the total installed capacity in 2019.
+An additional 9,988 MWdc are under construction and are expected to come on-line in 2020.
+According to Figure 3, there are 69,000 MWdc of contracted utility-scale installations that have not been built yet.